(Click on title for relevant answer)

 Whatever works best for you.
 If you feel more comfortable having someone there with you, then that's fine.

 I recommend clothing or tops that are quite plain and don't distract the attention away from you.
 Avoid loud patterns and logos.
+Very bright colours can sometimes refelct on your skin and influence skin tone.
+I would try to go for neutral colours where possible.
 A grey coloured top often seems to work well for most people.
-Also if you have something that is similar to your eye colour then bring it along, it will help to make your stand out.
+Also if you have something that is similar to your eye colour then bring it along, it can help to make your eyes stand out more.
 If you have brown eyes, I appreciate you might not have a brown coloured top so grey or green usually works.

-Simple layering can also work quite well.
+Simple layering can also look good.
 Be aware of how low the neck line on your top is, especially if you're wearing it underneath a jacket.
 As it's only a head and shoulders image, it can sometimes look like you are wearing a jacket with nothing underneath if the neck line is very low!

 It might also be worth considering what job or roles you will be applying for or how you want to be represented.
 Most of all make sure you bring an item that is typically you and is something that you feel good in.

 I know that clothes can get creased en-route so I have a rail for you to hang up all your clothing and an iron is also available, if neccesary.

 Think of how much make-up you'd wear for an audition instead of on an eveining out.
 What casting directors see on the images is probably what they expect you to look like when you enter a casting room.
-I recommend minimalistic make-up wherever possible, but again I understand that you must feel comfortable and at your best.
+I recommend minimalistic make-up wherever possible, unless you want a specific shot that shows a contrast for a certain role.

 I advise going easy on the fake tan as it can sometimes create uneven tones on the images.
 Don't worry about pimples or blemishes.
 I can easily sort that out in post-prouduction.